Pierce-qiang/TinyEngine/README.md

 # TinyEngine
-A tiny game engine based on opengl
+A tiny game engine based on opengl (building framework)